linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 11.07.2023 (announcement Linkspreed AIDA)
+- 🚀 We're on a mission to develop Linkspreed AIDA, our AI project, to be as flawless as possible for all of you! 🤖✨ What do you think AI can help us achieve in the future?
+Share your thoughts! #AI #innovation #futuretech

+### 11.07.2023 (announcement Linkspreed AIDA)
 - 🔬🚀 Exciting news, folks!
 We are pushing ahead with our groundbreaking Mega AI project AIDA! 🤖✨ Join us on this incredible journey as we dive deeper into the world of artificial intelligence. 🌐💡 What aspects of AI fascinate you the most?
 Share your thoughts! #AI #AIDA #FutureTech

 ### 10.07.2023 (announcement Linkspreed AIDA)